nbertagnolli/nbertagnolli.github.io/_posts/2016-05-23-Bayes_Nets.md

 </div>
 </center>

 As we would expect it increases.
-This is what is known as causal reasoning, because influence flows from the contibuting cause (smoking) to one of the effects (heart attack).
+This is what is known as causal reasoning, because influence flows from the contributing cause (smoking) to one of the effects (heart attack).
 There are other ways for information to flow though.
 For example, let's say that we know that the patient had a heart attack.
 Unfortunately, since they are now dead we can't measure their blood pressure directly, but we can use our model to predict what the probability of them having high blood pressure is.

 {% highlight python %}
 infer(heart_net, ["c", "a", "e", "s"], ["a"], [1])